realnghon/OpenDify/README_EN.md

     Replace `127.0.0.1` with the host you want to listen on, and `1234` with the port you want to listen on.

+## API Key Configuration

+You need to configure the Dify API key in the environment variable `VALID_API_KEYS`.

 ## API Usage Example

 You can use the following `test.py` file to verify that the service has started successfully: